0xcaff/http-server/README.md

  - `-listen`: the address to listen on for example `0.0.0.0` or the default [`:8080`]
  - `-path`: the path to serve [`./`]
- - `-header`: header sent with every response for example `X-Authentication: global`
+ - `-header`: header sent with every response, for example `X-Authentication: global`
  - `-help`: displays the help message